Holit/EfficiencyCalculator/README.md

 * Basic operation (Debug)<br>
    Windows 10 Enterprise x64
 -------
 The test tool uses the millisecond timing method to perform time statistics on the basic operations.

-`Warning`
+`Warning :
-    This application is not a substitute for accurate computer testing tools, and the results returned by the tool in a variety of environments may vary.
+    This application is not a substitute for accurate computer testing tools, and the results returned by the tool in a variety of environments may vary.`
 * Purpose
 Measuring the basic budget
 * Reference